eodash/eodash/docs/widgets/internal-widgets.md

 ## Using Eodash Provided Internal Widgets

-To use eodash provided internal widgets simply set the desired component's name to `widget.name` and props to `widget.properties` if needed.
+To use an eodash provided internal widget, set the component's name on `widget.name` and props on `widget.properties`.
 Find the provided components below:

 <script setup>
 import { data as internalWidgets } from "./internal-widgets.data.js";